What ID do I need to vote?

 If you're registered to vote anonymously and want to vote in person, you can apply for an Anonymous Elector's Document to use as ID.
 The Electoral Commission says you should apply as soon as possible in case your local council need to check any details with you.

-You DON'T need ID to vote by post or proxy
+You DON'T need photo ID to vote by post or proxy

 How to apply for a postal vote

-You can apply to vote by post if it's more convenient for you than visiting a polling station (you don't need to give a specific reason).
+You can apply to vote by post if it's more convenient for you than visiting a polling station.
 Once you've registered, you'll be sent a postal vote ballot pack before the election.

-To apply to vote by post in England, Scotland or Wales, you need to download, print and fill in the postal vote application form.
+You can now apply online to vote by post in England, Scotland or Wales.
+Alternatively, you can download, print and fill in the postal vote application form.
 You don't need to provide photo ID to vote by post, but there will be other identification checks, including verification of your signature and date of birth.
+For UK Parliament elections, or for any votes in England, you'll need to provide your National Insurance number.

 How to apply for a proxy vote